rossetti/KSLBook/docs/04-Chapter4.md

 flowing objects within the system.

-To understand the event-view, the concepts of event, activity, state, and process must be clearly defined.
-Rumbaugh et al. (1991) defines state and its relationship to events and activities as "an abstraction of the attribute values and links of an object.
+To understand the event-view, the concepts of event, activity, state, and process must be clearly defined. [@rumbaugh1991] defines state and its relationship to events and activities as "an abstraction of the attribute values and links of an object.
 Sets of values are grouped together into a state according to properties that affect the